 The app is essentially a pinned card to the left of your homescreen.
-Here, if you have any events, Glass will list your agenda.
-If you don't, then here is what you can expect to see.
 Read More

 Google has released an early version of the Glass Development Kit, opening the doors for leagues of new developers to create software for the company's advanced pair of glasses.
 This is only a sneak peak that's subject to change at any time, but developers can already download it now and start creating apps for Glass right away.
 It's available directly within the Android SDK Manager.

 Developers need to own a pair of Glass in order to test what they produce, as an emulator isn't included.
-This limits who can currently produce software for the platform, but for anyone who can surpass that bar, development amounts to taking an Android app and altering it to work with Glass.
 Read More

 Starting today, anyone with Glass can now submit their own creations to MyGlass, the Google Glass app store.
 Google has opened up the Glassware Review Process to any developer seeking to make their software available to the many Explorers who already happen to own a pair.
 All a developer has to do is take a look at the Distributing Glassware documentation and meet the basic requirements provided.